miketabb33/michaels-articles/articles/oauth.md

 A negative is tha Local validation only validates the token in the state that it was in when issued.
 If the token was invalidated in the Authorization Server before the expiration date, the token itself will not reflect that change.
 As a result, the longer the token lifetime, the higher the risk of making auth decisions on out of date information.

 ### The Best Of Both Worlds: Using An API Gateway
-First line of defense, handles every API request that comes through.
+The first line of defense handles every API request that comes through.
 1. API gateway performs ONLY local validation, which thins out the amount of requests coming through the system by removing attackers request and bad tokens.
 2. As a result, the services behind the gateway only get valid or potentially valid tokens (they could have been invalidated before the expiration).
 3. The services determine whether remote token introspection is required or not.